 Ms. Sneed pondered this.
 Fifth graders also summarize.
 She noted that they must discuss how the character responds to challenges.
 “By fifth grade, students should be able to identify the main character, his or her goal or motivation, the obstacle(s) that get in the way, steps he or she takes to achieve the goal and/or overcome the obstacle, and the outcome or resolution,” she thought.

-As she often did, Ms. Sneed let her fingers do the walking.
+As she often did, Ms. Sneed used her computer to explore.
 First, she clicked around on Pinterest.
-Then she headed over to Teachers pay Teachers.
+Then she headed over to TPT.

-One summarizing unit featured a story arc.
-It used somebody wanted but then so.
-And it also listed story elements.
+Wow, there was a lot to choose from.
+Then one unit on summarizing and finding a theme caught her eye.
+It focused on story elements and featured a story arc.
+For beginners, kids used a simple chant: somebody wanted but then so.
+Then they moved to more conventional element names.
 Yes.
 This would take her students far beyond retelling.
-As a matter of fact, they’d be accomplishing the fifth grade standard – with some scaffolding.
+As a matter of fact, they’d reach into the fifth grade standard.

-Clap-clap-clap.
-The sound called Ms. Sneed’s students to their seats.
+The following Monday, Ms. Sneed stood in front of her class.
 “Okay, everybody, today we’ll learn about summarizing.”

 “We learned that last year,” said a girl with classes.

 “Correction,” laughed Ms. Sneed.
 “Today we’ll learn more about summarizing.”